secureworks/family-of-client-ids-research/README.md

 ```

 If we try to use the access token for the Azure CLI client to call the `/beta/me/mailfolders/inbox/messages` endpoint, we should receive an error message from the API.
-This makes sense since the Azure CLI access token does not contain `mail` related scopes and the Azure CLI has no legitimate reason to read user email.
+This makes sense since the Azure CLI access token does not contain `Mail.*` related scopes and the Azure CLI has no legitimate reason to read user email.

 ```python
 read_email_messages(azure_cli_bearer_tokens_for_graph_api.get("access_token"))
 ```

-But if the attacker redeemed the family refresh token issued to the Azure CLI client to acquire new tokens for a different client with the desired scopes, such as the Microsoft Office client, then they could read the victim user's emails with its access token instead.
+But if the attacker redeemed the family refresh token issued to the Azure CLI to acquire new tokens for a different client with the necessary scopes (as we did with the Microsoft Office client in example 6), then the attacker could read the victim user's emails with a newly minted access token instead.

 ```python
 read_email_messages(microsoft_office_bearer_tokens_for_graph_api.get("access_token"))
 ```

-As defenders, we need to be aware of the blast radius of a stolen (or illictly authorized) family refresh token.
-It is not obvious (or documented) that stolen Azure CLI tokens can be used to perform actions that exceed the consent granted to the Azure CLI client application.
+As defenders, we need to be aware of the blast radius of a stolen (or illictly acquired) family refresh token.
+It is not documented (or intuitive) that stolen Azure CLI tokens can be used to perform actions that exceed the consent granted to the Azure CLI client application itself.

-Since a family refresh token issued to any "family" client application can be redeemed for access tokens for every other family client application, a family refresh token effectively provides whoever possesses it with authorization for the union of all scopes in the family.
-As such, family refresh tokens allow privilege escalation relative to the original client application.
-To be clear, the scopes authorized to newly minted access tokens when redeeming family refresh tokens cannot exceed the level of access that the resource owner has in the Azure AD directory; it doesn't allow lower privileged users to do things that the user aren't entitled to do in Azure or Microsoft 365.
-In the context of role assignments in Azure AD, the level of access for a user relative to their directory role assignments is unchanged – thus it doesn’t qualify as privilege escalation.
-But from the OAuth 2.0 and attacker perspectives, the level of access provided by family refresh tokens greatly surpasses what the resource owner authorized to any given client application.
+Family refresh tokens allow privilege escalation relative to the original client application.
+To be clear, the scopes authorized to newly minted access tokens when redeeming family refresh tokens do not exceed the level of access for the resource owner (user) in the Azure AD directory; it doesn't allow lower privileged users to do things that they aren't entitled to do in Azure or Microsoft 365.
+In other words, the level of access provided by a FRT relative to the user's directory role assignments is unchanged.
+In this context, it does not qualify as privilege escalation.
+But from the OAuth and practical attack perspectives, the level of access provided by family refresh tokens greatly surpasses what the resource owner authorized to any given client application.

 Furthermore, redeeming family refresh tokens does not invalidate previously issued refresh tokens.
 The following examples shows that a single family refresh token can also be used to obtain access tokens for every family client application.